 That said, here are the top four online college football betting promos we’ve seen:

 - Bet $5, Win $200 on any NCAA football game at DraftKings Sportsbook.
-Plus, you get paid in free bets whether your bet wins or loses.
+Plus, you get paid in bonus bets whether your bet wins or loses.

-- $5 No Sweat Bets at FanDuel Sportsbook: you get a refund in free bets on losing college football bets with -200 odds or bigger.
+- $5 No Sweat Bets at FanDuel Sportsbook: you get a refund in bonus bets on losing college football bets with -200 odds or bigger.

-- Free $25 National Championship bets at BetMGM Sportsbook: get the free bet if you bet $50 or more on each CFP Semifinal.
+- Free $25 National Championship bets at BetMGM Sportsbook: get the bonus bet if you bet $50 or more on each CFP Semifinal.

 - Underdogs Cover Parlay Boosts at Caesars Sportsbook: get bigger than normal odds betting certain underdog spread parlays.